 No comprehensive employee benefits package would be complete without employer paid time off from work.
 As part of an employee benefits package, employers provide a variety of options for PTO that are classified in ways that make sense for employers and employees.
 Types of PTO that regularly appear in an employee benefits package include:

-Some estimates state that the average employee with a long term disability misses 2.5 years of work.
+Some estimates state that the average employee with a long-term disability misses 2.5 years of work.
 Others estimate that an employee has a one in five chance of becoming disabled and unable to work for a period of time.

-Long term disability insurance is one of the most significant components of an employee benefits package.
+Long-term disability insurance is one of the most significant components of an employee benefits package.

 Various dental insurance plans are available for employers to offer as part of a comprehensive employee benefits package.
 Dental insurance plans are designed to help cover the costs employees experience in obtaining necessary dental care, both preventative and emergency.

 Dental insurance is often available from the employer's health insurance carrier at reduced rates.
-Consider offering dental insurance as part of an attractive employee benefits package.

 Vision insurance is often an optional addition to a comprehensive health policy.
 It pays for employees to have regular vision examinations and pays for a percentage of the cost of corrective equipment.

-Competitive base pay, health insurance, and a 401(k) plan are the must have benefits necessary to attract and keep talent in your company.
+Competitive base pay, health insurance, and a 401(k) plan are the must-have benefits necessary to attract and keep talent in your company.

-According to a study by Watson Wyatt Worldwide, related in The Human Capital Edge: 21 People Management Practices Your Company Must Implement (or Avoid) to Maximize Shareholder Value, companies that emphasize better employee benefits packages and use them to attract and retain high caliber staff add 7.3% in additional profit to their bottom line.
+According to a study by Watson Wyatt Worldwide, related in "The Human Capital Edge: 21 People Management Practices Your Company Must Implement (or Avoid) to Maximize Shareholder Value," companies that emphasize better employee benefits packages and use them to attract and retain high-caliber staff add 7.3% in additional profit to their bottom line.

 As health care premiums continue to increase at a rapid rate, employers are continually shifting costs to employees in the form of higher co-payments, deductibles, and out-of-pocket costs.
 To help offset some of the sting associated with these higher out-of-pocket expenses, many employers are implementing Health Care Flexible Spending Account (FSA) plans.

 An FSA plan allows employees to pay for certain unreimbursed healthcare and dependent care expenses with before-tax dollars.
-A flex plan is a desirable part of your employee benefits package.